bogdanvuk/phd/source/efti.rst

 .. tabularcolumns:: p{0.1\linewidth} L{0.3\linewidth} p{0.5\linewidth}
 .. _tbl-existing-algo:
-.. list-table:: The values of the parameters relevant to the search probability set to the |algo| algorithm while running the experiments for comparing different search probability approaches
+.. list-table:: The list of the exisisting algorithms used for the comparison with the proposed |algo| algorithm
     :header-rows: 1

     * - Short Name